mattieuzhai/Fast_Robots_mz375/index.markdown

 <iframe width="560" height="315" src="https://youtube.com/embed/zOSn3S8fa9M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ##### Objective 2
 The second objective was to test the serial communication between the Artemis board and our computers.
 Fortunately, the Artemis board is compatible with the Arduino Serial API.
 For this objective, I uploaded the example code provided by SparkFun which created an "echo" machine that returned any string we input into the terminal, to the serial monitor.
+One important thing to note is that we had to change the baud rate to match the rate that was put into the code, which was 115200 in this case.
+Otherwise, we would get strange symbols instead of the desired output.
+This can be seen in the first line of the video.
 Here is a video of me testing this functionality:
+<iframe width="560" height="315" src="https://youtube.com/embed/2PkqsyLgYPM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+##### Objective 3
+The third objective was to test the ADCs (analog-to-digital converters) on the Artemis board.
+To do this, we utilized the on-board temperature sensors that are internally connected to a few of the ADC channels.
+We were able to use the built-in Arduino function analogRead() in order to obtain data from the ADC.
+The
 # Lab 2

 # Lab 3